vanderschaarlab/autoprognosis/README.md

 ```

 ### Redis (Optional, but recommended)
-Adjutorium can use Redis as a backend to improve the performance and quality of the searches.
+AutoPrognosis can use Redis as a backend to improve the performance and quality of the searches.

 For that, install the redis-server package following the steps described on the [official site](https://redis.io/topics/quickstart).